srobo/runbook/docs/README.md

 ## Ownership

-While the runbook contains documentation relevant to the activities of the Competition and Kit Teams, neither Team owns it any more than any other volunteer.
+While the runbook contains documentation relevant to the activities of the all SR teams, no one team owns it any more than any other volunteer.
 Instead the runbook aims to be a collaborative venture by all volunteers.